Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/README.md

 In the exploratory data analysis, the following variable relationships were visualized:
 ### 1. Age
 ### 2. Gender
-  - Occurances of TenYearCHD for each Gender
+  - Distribution of TenYearCHD for each Gender
 ```
 import matplotlib.pyplot as plt